• Articles |

 • Centralized notes and meetings: Keep agendas and notes tied to the project, not scattered across tools.

-What people think about nTask:
+What users say about nTask:

 "Overall my experience was delightful and positive.
 Ntask had just enough to meet our needs and expectations.
 It's suitable for beginners or smaller businesses as well.
 It is affordable and still up to par on quality.
 Ntask helped us improve our overall business and particularly helped our office run smoother and stay organized.
 It is an effective task management software (note there is a difference between task management and project management)."